Ultimate Guide to Converting Your Garage into a Home Gym

 garage conversion Exterior Ideas

 Wait, the outside matters too?
 Absolutely!
 If your gym has windows, add blackout shades for privacy.
 For curb appeal, try a fresh coat of paint or modern siding.
-(Our team at A1 ADU Contractor Los Angeles once turned a drab garage door into a sleek, frosted-glass masterpiece.
+(Our team at A1 ADU Contractor once turned a drab garage door into a sleek, frosted-glass masterpiece.
 The neighbors were jealous.)

 Step 3: Budgeting Without Tears